proxpero/AppUpdater/README.md

 A package to simply fetch an app's current store version (major.minor.patch).
 This can be used to test whether a user has the same version of your app as is in the App Store.

 That's all there is to it.
 Playground included.
+Tests included.

 ``` swift
 import AppUpdater